lena-voita/the-story-of-heads/README.md

     title = "Analyzing Multi-Head Self-Attention: Specialized Heads Do the Heavy Lifting, the Rest Can Be Pruned", author = "Voita, Elena  and
       Talbot, David  and
       Moiseev, Fedor  and
       Sennrich, Rico  and
       Titov, Ivan",
-    booktitle = "Proceedings of the 57th Annual Meeting of the Association for Computational Linguistics (Volume 1: Long Papers)", month = jul,
+    booktitle = "Proceedings of the 57th Annual Meeting of the Association for Computational Linguistics", month = jul,
     year = "2019",
     address = "Florence, Italy",